Contheo04/Aetherwhere/README.md

 - **[Heavenswhere](http://heavenswhere.com)** (*Now inactive, but was an amazing resource for tracking Aether Currents!*)
 - **[Hunty](https://github.com/Infiziert90/Hunty)** (*FFXIV Hunting Log tracking plugin, helped shape UI elements and interactions*)

-Big thanks to the **Dalamud & FFXIV Plugin Dev Community** for their tools, documentation, and support! 🎉
+Big thanks to the **Dalamud & FFXIV Plugin Dev Community** for their tools and documentation! 🎉

 ---